 Directors should foster effective stakeholder relationships aligned to the company's purpose.
-The board is responsible for overseeing meaningful engagement with stakeholders. including the workforce, and having regard to their views when taking decisions understand their priorities and form alliances with them.
+The board is responsible for overseeing meaningful engagement with stakeholders, including the workforce, and having regard to their views when taking decisions

+The Company strives to be a proactive and trusted partner to its key stakeholders, by seeking to understand their priorities and form alliances with them.
 This is because investing in long-term relationship building helps the Company to deliver its strategy and objectives more effectively and mitigates potential barriers in doing so and thereby achieve its Purpose and Vision.